AppHOLLER/AppHOLLER-iOS-SDK/README.md

 # AppHOLLER
-SaaS with Insight Analytics, Marketing Automation and capable of User Engagement
+SaaS with Insight Analytics, Marketing Automation and capability of User Engagement